Yule, the winter solstice, is upon us once again. This year, here in the deeps of darkness, I’m thinking about The Fool’s journey.

 It’s true that every new journey is a risk.
 None of us could have imagined what it would be like to be an adult, to fall in love, to get married, to have children, to move across the country, to get the perfect job, to battle illness or injury, to age.
 Dire warnings and ominous predictions are pointless and useless as we navigate in our lives.
 Sincere and simple congratulations from others; faith in our own intuition, intelligence and strength and the experience of unconditional love and belief in our abilities from friends and family is what we need as we push forward in search of new horizons.

 Yule signals the return of the light and new beginnings.
 We all embark on a new cycle, and none of us knows what it will bring.
 The Fool is tying together a bundle of food and setting out, following a new road into an unknown place, exploring, perhaps searching for something.
-Interested, curious, fearless and confident, The Fool begins to walk into the future as the light strengthens once more.
+Interested, curious, fearless and confident, The Fool walks into the future as the light strengthens once more.

 All content on this site ©2017